-The joy of making my last student loan payment (even though it was a month behind schedule) was overshadowed by an insanely large new bill.
-Booo.
+The joy of making my last student loan payment and becoming self-employed was overshadowed by an insanely large new bill.

 Booo.
 But you now what?

 Honestly, we didn’t prepare for it well.
 I chalked this event up to being an emergency expense and prepared to dip into savings to pay for it.
 I mean, it’s something we couldn’t have planned for, right?